DanielSincere/FQAuth/Deploy/Kubernetes/README.md

     kubectl apply -Rf Deploy/Kubernetes/app/

-6. Set up ingress resources in your cluster and Load balancer
+6. Set up ingress resources in your cluster and load balancer

 7. After you login the first time, you may manually add the admin role to your user in the database, as that's not supported yet in the UI.